-Please see the 2017-2018 Academic Calendar for the current program requirements.
+Please see the 2019-2020 Academic Calendar for the current program requirements.

-1. Program requirements for the Honours Specialization, Specialization, Major and Minor approved to reflect the new degree structure (February 3, 2012 Senate, Motion 19)
+- 1. Program requirements for the Honours Specialization, Specialization, Major and Minor approved to reflect the new degree structure (February 3, 2012 Senate, Motion 19) - 2.
+History reclassified as a breadth requirement from Group II Social Science to Group III Humanities (January 12, 2018 Senate, Motion 136) - 3.
+Orientation to the Master of Arts in History (OMAH) option approved (January 11, 2019 Senate, Motion 118)